RIGHT() Function in Salesforce [Formula Syntax & Examples]

 RIGHT Function in Salesforce Example

-Below is the formula for the, given requirement of extracting the domain name of the email from the contact email address.
+1. Below is the formula for extracting the domain name from a contact email address.

 RIGHT(Email, LEN(Email) - FIND('@', Email))